Here are the benefits of Toor Dal that every health conscious person should know!

 1. Is it healthy to eat dal daily?

 Yes, definitely.
 It is a good source of protein and fiber.
 It is most essential if you follow a vegetarian diet.

-Does toor dal help in losing weight?
+2. Does toor dal help in losing weight?

 This means you automatically eat less.
 It also has folic acid which is important for women and overall health.

-Can I eat toor dal daily?
+3. Can I eat toor dal daily?

 For more on health and nutrition, talk to our Truweight Nutritionist today.
 The first consultation is on us.
 Click here to avail!